-- Cash is king – You want to cash-in on your property’s equity.
+- Cash – You want to take advantage of your property’s equity.

-- Negative cash flow – Cutting your losses and moving on can be a smart strategy.
+- Negative Cash Flow – Cutting any losses and moving away from an underperforming property is a sound strategy.

-- An Accidental Landlord – You woke up one day with a property that you inherited and have no interest in being a landlord.
+- Accidental Landlord – You recently inherited property but have no interest in becoming a landlord.

-- You’re going to be an absentee landlord – Managing or owning a property out of state is even more difficult and most investors sell because of this.
+- Absentee Landlord – Managing or owning an out-of-state property is more trouble than it’s worth, and many investors sell their property because of this.

-- 1031 Exchange – You want to do a like kind exchange.
+- 1031 Exchange – You would like to complete a like-kind exchange.

 7 Tips for Selling a Tenant Occupied House

-- Make sure that the tenants understand that they’re not being kicked out and there’s a chance that the buyer will allow them to stay in the home.
+- Be sure all tenants understand they are not being kicked out of the property.
+There is a chance the buyer will allow them to remain where they are.

-- Inform the tenants that they will have “X” amount of days after the contract is signed to move out.
+- Inform all tenants they have “X” number of days after the contract is signed to move out.

-- If you’re going to show the house to multiple buyers then you’re going to have to notify the tenant prior to any showing.
-Don’t wait until the last minute, it’s disrespectful.
+- If you are showing the house to numerous buyers, be sure to notify the tenant prior to arrival.
+Do not wait until the last minute; it is disrespectful.

-- If moving expenses are the problem, offer to reimburse them.
-You don’t have to pay all of the expenses but it shows that you care.
+- If moving expenses are an issue for your current tenants, offer to reimburse them.
+You do not need to pay the total cost, but it shows you care.